FreeCAD/FPA/programs.md

     - text: The FPA seeks people interested in obtaining a grant to perform a specific task
       button: Job offers
       href: /programs/job-offers
-    - text: The FPA offers a reward to people fixing known bugs in FreeCAD (experimental program)
+    - text: The FPA offers a reward to people fixing known bugs in FreeCAD
       button: Bugfix rewards
       href: /programs/bugfix-rewards-program
     - text: The FPA offers a honorarium to people doing active maintaining work